Cheesefoot Head

 The Basics

-Dogs: Yes, but farmer requests them to be on leads and not to run in the crops
+Dogs: Dogs are welcome on this walk but farmer requests them to be on leads around the crops.

 Refreshments: Baker and White coffee van in the car park (Thursday - Sunday 07:30 - 16:30)